 Your relationships seem to be going downhill.
 See if the following statements ring true:

-- People don’t seem to understand your thought process nowadays and often try to persuade you that your logic is flawed.
+- People don’t seem to understand your thought process nowadays and often try to persuade you that your logic

 - While you used to enjoy the company of people before, now you try to avoid them.
 You feel worried about being around people or find it difficult to hold conversations.